GolangKazan/golangconf2019-challenge/README.md

 ![](https://habrastorage.org/webt/kl/kk/k7/klkkk7zghbwmsuwefnaqxhyv3-y.jpeg)

+Deadlines:
-Pull Requests are accepted until 23:59 of September 30 (Moscow time).
+* Kazan: 23:59 of September 30 (Moscow time)
+* Nizhny Novgorod: 23:59 of October 1 (Moscow time)

 If there are less than 5 participants, we can't grant any gifts, therefore, invite your friends!